 Constructed from 1350-1559, exquisite St. Bavo’s Cathedral is undeniably historic.
 With Gothic arches, stained glass, and a 292 foot-tall tower, it’s a sight to behold.

 St. Bavo’s is home to the The Adoration of the Mystic Lamb (aka the Ghent Altarpiece), which has been called the most influential painting in art history.
 The first masterpiece to be done in oil, the vivid colors of the massive work still shine nearly 600 years after its creation.
-Elsewhere in the cathedral is the skeleton of a finback whale—definitely one of the most surprising things I’ve ever seen in a cathedral.

 The Patershol is one of Ghent’s trendiest neighborhoods.
 The cobbled streets here are lined with some of the city’s hippest restaurants—you can take your pick from Japanese, Turkish, Flemish, and more.
-Other neighborhood offerings include cosy cafes, an old-fashioned candy store, and a Belgian cultural museum.
+Other neighborhood offerings include cozy cafes, an old-fashioned candy store, and a Belgian cultural museum.

 Gravensteen is exactly what you would expect from a medieval castle—heavy and imposing with a moat and even a torture museum.
 Thanks to its location, it’s one of the easiest castles to visit in Belgium.

-Take in the view from St. Michael’s Bridge
+St. Michael’s Bridge

 Why to Choose Ghent